-The “Look Up, Look Out” Campaign seeks to reimagine the Old 8th Ward, the multi-ethnic neighborhood demolished in the 1910s to create the Capitol Park.
+The “Look Up, Look Out” Campaign seeks to reimagine the Old 8th Ward, the multi-ethnic neighborhood demolished from the 1910s to create the area now known as Capitol Park.
 A once-thriving neighborhood now teems with a new population–government workers and those associated with the everyday business of a capital city.
-Using a combination of historical research and digital tools, we seek to connect these two populations.
+Using a combination of historical research and digital tools, we seek to connect the present with the past.